jacbeth/Windows-log-analysis/lab-02-phishing-powershell/notes.md

 Upon opening the attachment, suspicious activity was observed on the endpoint.

-## Incident Timeline
-- User received a phishing email containing an invoice-themed attachment
-- User executed the attachment, triggering a PowerShell process
-- PowerShell initiated an outbound HTTPS connection to an external domain
-- A file named 'invoice.html` was written to the user's Documents directory

 ## Detection
 - PowerShell was used instead of a browser to retrieve external content
 - The file was written to a user accessible directory